Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-searchai-node.md

 Use the Instance Properties to define any user tags that you want to set.

 1. On the Search AI node properties panel, click the **Instance Properties** tab.
-2. Under **Advanced Controls**, select the maximum wait time for the **Timeout** for service calls and decide how the  app can respond or choose an alternate path when timeout occurs.
+2. Under **Advanced Controls**, select the maximum wait time for the **Timeout** for service calls and decide how the app can respond or choose an alternate path when the timeout occurs.
 You can configure the following settings:
     1. **Timeout(Seconds)**: Select the maximum wait time from the dropdown list.
 The timeout range can be any value between **1 Second** to **60 Seconds.** The default value is 20 Seconds.
     2. **Timeout error handling**: Choose how the app should respond when the timeout occurs.
         * **Close the Task and trigger Task Execution Failure Event**, or